 HPV by the numbers: HPV vaccination is an important part of cancer prevention.

 As one of the world's largest cancer research centers, MD Anderson is leading the investigation into new methods of cervical cancer prevention, detection and treatment.
-We’re also disseminating our cervical cancer expertise outside of MD Anderson walls to impact patient care worldwide.
-By dramatically reducing the amount of time required to translate cervical cancer research into clinical practice, we’re providing patients with tomorrow's therapies today.
+We’re also offering our cervical cancer expertise to community practitioners to impact patient care worldwide.

 Another multi-institutional study led by investigators at MD Anderson aims to improve sentinel lymph node detection in women with cervical cancer in an effort to decrease complications and leg swelling associated with full lymph node dissection.